Joe Rogan, Donnie Vincent, and My Unexpected Turmoil Over Hunting

 I couldn't help but stop and snap a picture of the scene while dragging out my 2014 Blacktail.

-Together, Joe and Donnie made me realize something that I don't think I would have been able to identify had I not found their content.
-I realized the sadness I once identified as me growing soft was actually an indication of personal growth and maturity.
-I was finally becoming connected with my hunts in a way that I had never previously done.
-Pulling that trigger now carried more weight than ever and the life that was taken on the receiving end was sacred and something I now held in the highest regard.
-That's where these feelings of sadness stemmed from and it finally made sense to me.
+Together, Joe and Donnie helped me understand something I hadn't been able to articulate: the sadness I felt wasn't me growing soft—it was a sign of personal growth and maturity.
+I was finally connecting with my hunts on a deeper level.
+Pulling the trigger now carried more weight, and the life taken was something I held in the highest regard.
+That's where the sadness came from, and it made sense.

 Hunt hard, obey the wind, and stay safe out there.